Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Results and Discussion

-Despite such disc-planet connection being confirmed in all scenarios, the results also show that it is not a universal rule.
-In particular, a careful examination of the plots reveals that for some migration scenarios the normalised elemental ratios in the planet and in the disc do not immediately relate.
-For instance, although the S/N* is markedly super-stellar throughout the disc and increases towards the star, its value in the solid-enriched giant planet that starts forming at 5 au drops to sub-stellar level.
+Overall, the four figures show that the atmosphere of the giant planet inherits only part of the chemical properties of the disc.
+Specifically, elemental ratios that are sub- or superstellar in the disc will generally be so in the planet as well.
+However, the results also show that this disc-planet link cannot be used to make quantitative predictions.
+Specifically, the plots reveal that for some migration scenarios the normalised elemental ratios in the planet and in the disc do not immediately relate.
+For instance, although the S/N* is markedly superstellar throughout the disc and increases towards the star, its value in the solid-enriched giant planet that starts forming at 5 au drops to the substellar level.
 The final composition of the planet envelope depends crucially on how efficiently the gas and the solids are accreted from each region of the disc along the migration pathway.
 For gas-dominated giant planets, the accretion of gas reaches its maximum during the runaway gas accretion phase (see Section~\ref{sec:formmodel}).
 The final atmosphere of the planet will therefore be strongly influenced by the chemical properties of the region of the disc traversed by the planet during this phase.
 In solid-enriched giant planets the accretion of gas and solids are coupled, but their relative contribution to the planetary metallicity depends on the extent of the migration.
 In particular, the larger the migration the larger the number of planetesimals encountered by the planet and the larger the contribution of planetesimal accretion to the final metallicity.
-As the planet migrates for shorter distances, it encounters and accretes less planetesimals and the contributions to its metallicity by gas and solids become comparable.
+As the planet migrates for shorter distances, it encounters and accretes fewer planetesimals and the contributions to its metallicity by gas and solids become comparable.
 As a consequence, the elemental ratios of solid-enriched giant planets follow the global trends of the disc solid component only in large-scale migration scenarios, while diverging from them for limited migrations.